morsznetik/pyPlayer/README.md

 - `--pre-render`, `-pr`: Pre-render video frames (uses more RAM) *Not recommended, it will use a lot of RAM, but useful if you want to play a video at a large resolution or make the video play smoother if you do not have a powerful enough CPU.
 For a 3 minute long 853x226, colored, braille-rendered video I found it to use around 9GB of RAM, but it's still not a bad option if you want to play a video at a large resolution.
 (Currently bugged with debug's mode on-screen performance statistics.)*
 - `--threads`, `-t`: Number of threads for frame rendering (default: number of CPU cores)
+- `--diff-mode`, `-dm`: Frame difference rendering mode (choices: line, char, none, default: none) *The current implementations may not improve performance and could potentially reduce it.
+Try it, depends on your hardware*

 ### Using as a Package